We have gathered some frequently asked questions and hope you will find them helpful

-Entry forms may be downloaded and submitted online by email provided the fees are received in the Festival's bank account at the time of entry or a cheque is sent to the appropriate section secretary (See below) .
+Entry forms for other sections may be downloaded and submitted online by email provided the fees are received in the Festival's bank account at the time of entry or a cheque is sent to the appropriate section secretary (See below) .
 No telephone or text entries permissible.
 It is helpful if the official forms are used

 How do I pay the fees?

-Cheques (with name of performer on reverse) should be sent to the appropriate Section Secretary and made payable to Richmond upon Thames Performing Arts Festival, or online to Richmond upon Thames Performing Arts Festival, sort code 602203: a/c no. 05016010.
+For other sections, cheques (with name of performer on reverse) should be sent to the appropriate Section Secretary and made payable to Richmond upon Thames Performing Arts Festival, or online to Richmond upon Thames Performing Arts Festival, sort code 602203: a/c no. 05016010.
 (PLEASE ADD REFERENCE APPROPRIATE SECTION) Unless fees are received, entries will not be accepted.

 How is my data held?

 When will the timetable be available?

 Timetabling depends on the number and spread of entries and cannot be arranged until entries for that section have closed.
 They will be published on the website as soon as available .
 Please send a stamped addressed envelope to the appropriate section secretary if postal notification of timetable is required.